magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Mon-Fri
 """""""

-E.g, your company will only callback to the callee if the call was in between 09-12PM and
+E.g, your company will only callback to the callee if the call was in between 09-12PM and 02:06PM MON-FRY, between this time interval the workaudio is going to be played and then callback to the callee.
+You can use multiple time intervals with | separated.